keboola/connection-docs/transformations/oracle/index.md

 {: .image-popup}
 ![Screenshot - Credentials link](/transformations/oracle/navigate-to-credentials.png)

+The following SQL code creates user and schema `KEBOOLA_TRANSFORMATION` and grants privileges read/write only to this schema.

+{% highlight sql %}
+CREATE USER KEBOOLA_TRANSFORMATION IDENTIFIED BY "secretPassword20" QUOTA UNLIMITED ON USERS;

+GRANT CREATE SESSION TO KEBOOLA_TRANSFORMATION;
+GRANT CREATE TABLE TO KEBOOLA_TRANSFORMATION;
+{% endhighlight %}

 Fill in the credentials to the database.
 After testing the credentials, Save them:

 {: .image-popup}